Quantum refrigerator embedded in spin-star environments: Scalings of temperature and refrigeration time: Computing cold qubit temperature: a semi-analytic method

-We plot the temperature of the three qubits of the CSQAR as a function of time in Fig.~\ref{fig:temp}.
-The cold qubit temperature $T_1(t)$ shows an oscillatory behavior as a function of time, with its magnitude decreasing up to $0.5$ times the initial temperature, $1$.
-Refer to Fig.~\ref{fig:temp:sub1} for this.
-In addition to $T_1(t)$, the behaviors of both $T_2(t)$ and $T_3(t)$ are depicted as a function of time in panels~\ref{fig:temp:sub2} and~\ref{fig:temp:sub3}, respectively.
-During the time evolution, the temperatures of both the room and hot qubits are significantly lowered compared to their initial temperatures.
-In the conventional three-qubit QAR with three-body interactions among the qubits, only the cold qubit temperature is lowered, whereas those of the other two qubits increase.
-The lowering of $T_2(t)$ and $T_3(t)$ in our model suggest the possibility that the smallest possible autonomous refrigerator can be of less than three qubits in the presence of non-Markovianity.
-In fact, non-Markovian refrigerators with one and two qubits were explicitly constructed in~\cite{Bhattacharyya:2023pak}.
 Here we remark that although the temperatures of the three refrigerator qubits decrease simultaneously for significantly large timescales, this does not indicate any violation of the second law of thermodynamics.
 The precise statement of the second law of thermodynamics for Markovian open quantum systems is given by the Spohn's theorem \cite{10.1063/1.523789, doi:https://doi.org/10.1002/9780470142578.ch2}, which states that the entropy production rate defined as the sum of the rate of change of von Neuman entropy and the heat current for a single quantum system immersed in a heat bath is always positive.
 However, it is known that in the presence of non-Markovian effects, the entropy production rate can take negative values, leading to modified versions of Spohn's theorem \cite{Bylicka16, Marcatoni17, PhysRevA.95.012122, PhysRevA.98.012130, PhysRevE.99.012120, Naze_2020, PhysRevE.103.012109, PhysRevA.105.022424, PhysRevA.110.012451}.
 This indicates that in the presence of fully non-Markovian environments, like spin-star, Spohn's theorem would get modified, allowing for negative entropy production rates without contradicting the second law of thermodynamics.

+{We would like to clarify that the above discussion of negative entropy production pertains only to later-time thermodynamic features of the reduced non-Markovian dynamics, and not to the mechanism responsible for the onset of cooling at $t \approx 0$.
+The initial simultaneous decrease of all three qubit temperatures at very short times in Fig.~\ref{fig:temp} should not be attributed to negative entropy production or to information backflow.
+In particular, at $t \approx 0$ and in the absence of initial system–environment correlations, negative entropy production cannot occur.
+The simultaneous cooling of the three qubits at short times is connected to the fact that the environments are active parts of the interaction.
+This is consistent with Figs.~\ref{fig:heat} and~\ref{fig:QB}, which show that during the cooling window the corresponding bath heat currents are positive, i.e. the baths heat up while the qubits cool.}

 One key advantage of our approach using the invariant basis is that we can obtain the reduced density matrix of the cold qubit even for a very large number of bath qubits, which is not possible using the usual methods due to an exponential increase in the dimensionality of the Hilbert space as the number of bath spins is increased.
 The symmetries~\eqref{eq:symm} together with the orthonormality of the invariant subspace basis~\eqref{eq:qref-basis} allow us to obtain the expression for the reduced density matrix of the cold qubit~\eqref{eq:qref-rhoC} without having to explicitly perform computationally demanding partial traces.
 Furthermore, note that restricting the Hilbert space of the environment to the corresponding symmetric Dicke subspaces reduces the dimensionality of each of the environment Hilbert spaces from $2^{N_i}$ to $N_i + 1$.